Riley Breckenridge

 James Riley Breckenridge (born January 5, 1975) is the drummer for the band Thrice.
-He plays Q Drums, and uses Vic Firth drumsticks, Zildjian cymbals, Remo drumheads, with Drum Workshop hardware and pedals.
+He plays Ludwig Drums, and uses Vic Firth drumsticks, Zildjian cymbals, Remo drumheads, with Drum Workshop hardware and pedals.

-Biography
+Music career

+Breckenridge began playing the drums in high school after tearing multiple ligaments in his legs while playing football.
+Being unable to play sports for several months, which had been his "only focus" previously, he bought a drum kit and taught himself to play.

 The older brother of Thrice bassist Eddie Breckenridge, Riley joined Thrice during the early days of the band on the recommendation of Eddie.

-He is also the co-host of the baseball and music podcast, The PRODcast.
+Breckenridge and Ian Miller released grindcore music as "Puig Destroyer," a play on Yasiel Puig and Pig Destroyer.